dwright-powells/git-training/README.md

-# git-training
+# Git Training
-Intro training for git
+Intro training for git.
+We'll talk a little bit about the background of git and then take a look at some of the basic ways we interact with git.
+This includes going over a very basic workflow for working collaboratively with folks.

 ## Branching